 - Petition for Reinstatement of a Lost License

 - Petition to Lift Restriction from a License

-I’ve been contacted by a BRE enforcement analyst or BRE Special Investigator.
+I’ve been contacted by a DRE enforcement analyst or DRE Special Investigator.
 What should I do?

 How should I reveal a past problem on an application, renewal form or disclosure form?

 Truthfully and carefully.
 We understand the tools that the DRE will use to detect adverse events and fact check your application or renewal form for honesty and accuracy.
 We know the rules for what must be disclosed and what need not be disclosed.
 If an explanation is required, we can assist with important strategic and messaging considerations to minimize the danger of denial or discipline resulting from the disclosure.

 I just received a Statement of Issues.
 What’s my recourse?

 A Statement of Issues from the Department of Real Estate denying a license requires the filing of a Notice of Defense within 15 days of the date when the Statement of Issues was sent (not the date it was received).
 It is best to promptly contact Ray & Bishop for a consultation to review the letter, before an important deadline passes.